XOOPS/XoopsCore25/htdocs/themes/xbootstrap/README.md

 - Visit https://shareaholic.com to create an account and register your site
 - Take note of the Site Id code Shareaholic assigns to your site
-- Open the temlate file tpl/shareaholic-script.tpl in your editor
+- Open the template file tpl/shareaholic-script.tpl in your editor
 - Replace the *n/a* in this line `<{assign var='siteId' value='n/a'}>` with the *Site Id* Shareaholic assigned to you, andd save the file

 You can customize how Shareaholic interacts with your site in the Site Tools